WaterlessPiano2/create-react-app-with-typescript/README.md

 ## The idea behind the example

-This example demonstrates how you can use [Create React App](https://github.com/facebookincubator/create-react-app) with [TypeScript](https://github.com/Microsoft/TypeScript).
+This example demonstrates how you can use [Create React App](https://github.com/facebookincubator/create-react-app) with [TypeScript](https://github.com/Microsoft/TypeScript) and [Material UI](https://github.com/mui-org/material-ui).